EthenStrine/site/_posts/2019-04-09-byronichero.md

 II 12-14 - the ocean is invulnerable to the actions of humanity.
 II 15-16 - *simile* - this comparison suggests humanity's insignificance.
 I 27 - personified, the ocean despises and punishes human evil.
+I 34 - *metaphor* - the ocean is superior to human beings and their work ("toys")
+II 43-45 - the power  of empires diminishes, but the power of the ocean remains unchangeable - "time writes no wrinkle... azure brow" - excellent use of **personification** here!